rpopov/airbyte-python-cdk/docs/CONTRIBUTING.md

 Thank you for being interested in contributing to Airbyte Python CDK!
 Here are some guidelines to get you started:

 - We adhere to the Airbyte [code of conduct](https://docs.airbyte.com/community/code-of-conduct).
-- You can contribute by reporting bugs, posting github discussions, opening issues, improving docs, and submitting pull requests with bugfixes and new features alike.
+- You can contribute by reporting bugs, posting GitHub discussions, opening issues, improving docs, and submitting pull requests with bug fixes and new features.
 - If you're changing the code, please add unit tests for your change.
 - When submitting issues or PRs, please add a small reproduction project.
 Using the changes in your connector and providing that connector code as an example (or a satellite PR) helps!